joe4mg/jltt/README.md

 - Only displaying image media on detail page
 - Set API responses as `any` - would ideally have type defs for these.
 - Using CSS grid as no requirements mentioned for older browser support.
+- I've used the ReactHtmlParser node package as it felt cleaner than using `dangerouslySetInnerHTML`.
+- I decided to keep styling implementation as simple as possible - for a larger application I would add colour/font CSS variables and perhaps use a CSS-in-JS implementation.